 Females, over the age of 21, were most likely able to do all 12 activities without help, but only five were able to.

-It is interesting to me that twenty years ago we knew these were areas adults with FASD were likely going to need help with, yet twenty years later there are few programs that help.
-I can’t speak for others, but as a parent, it is more difficult to assist with some of these areas, as the now adult wants to be independent, even if clearly the parent can see the adult has significant challenges.
-Sometimes having an outsider step in to help produces better results, but again, there are no outsiders to help.
+It is interesting however support services for children exist but not at the same level for many adults, and it is dependent on diagnosis.
+Or you have to reapply as an adult as if somehow your disability disappeared because you turned 18.
+I can’t speak for others, but as a parent, it is more difficult to assist with some of these areas, as the now adult wants to be independent, even if clearly the parent can see the adult has some challenges.
+Sometimes having an outsider step in to help produces better results, but again, for some, there are no outsiders to help.

 Day 65 will look at Employment.